 I think living on a small budget is really cool.
 JD and myself are able to live an amazing life – in Europe – with only €400,- a month.
 For two persons.
-And that includes everything from transport to food and insurance.
+And that includes everything from housing, transport to food and insurance.
 I wouldn’t say there aren’t any disadvantages.
 Of course there are.
 But the benefits of living on a budget are plenty.
 It changed my life for the better.
 Living on a budget adds true value in our lives.
 Let me tell you about them.

 #1 Living on a budget increases your creativity